 Blood pressure.
 You probably hear those two words every time you see your doctor.
 That’s because it’s one of the most important aspects of your health to be aware of, especially if you have a personal or family history of heart disease.

-In 2015, researchers ended a major National Institute of Health-sponsored trial on blood pressure control early, after discovering that lowering blood pressure by 20 points resulted in a 30 percent reduction in the risk of heart attack, heart failure and stroke.
+In 2015, researchers ended a major National Institutes of Health-sponsored trial on blood pressure control early, after discovering that lowering blood pressure by 20 points resulted in a 30 percent reduction in the risk of heart attack, heart failure and stroke.

 What do my blood pressure numbers mean?